 Festivals and Cultural Celebrations

-- Indra Jatra – Celebrated in Kathmandu with masked dances and chariot processions.
+- The Indra Jatra : This is a festival of Kathmandu which is celebrated with masked dances and chariot processions.

-- Tihar (Festival of Lights) – Depicted with rows of oil lamps and colorful rangoli designs.
+- Tihar (Festival of lights): Shown as rows of oil lamps and colorful rangoli designs.

-- Holi – The festival of colors, where splashes of bright powder create a dynamic painting.
+- Holi - The festival of colors, in which splashes of bright colored powder brings to life a dynamic picture.

 Traditional Art Forms: The Legacy of Nepali Handicrafts